tonyzhao-jt/vllm-PQ/docs/source/getting_started/installation.rst

 Install released versions
 =========================

-You can install vLLM using pip:
+You can install vLLM, using pip:

 .. code-block:: console